Honolulu Property Tax - Fiscal 2021-2022

-The Honolulu County Property Tax may be an added cost of owning real estate in paradise.
-But this tax that contributes to our roads, parks, safety, and more is one of the lowest rates in the United States.
+The Honolulu Real Property Tax may be an added cost of owning real estate in paradise, but this tax that contributes to our roads, parks, safety, and more is one of the lowest rates in the United States.

 Property Tax Rates on Oahu (Honolulu County)

-The residential real estate tax on Oahu, in which the whole island is known as Honolulu County, is classified into three categories: Residential, Residential A (Tier 1 and 2), and Hotel & Resort.
+The residential real estate tax on Oahu, in which the whole island is known as Honolulu County, is classified into ten classes, as of July 1, 2020:

 A homeowner's exemption can be claimed if the home is the owner’s primary residence.
 This exemption gives the 0.35% property tax rate whether the home is worth $2,000,000 or $350,000 – and also gives a sizable exemption amount: